-Company contributions for each NEO during fiscal 2014 under our executive medical insurance plan and the payment of premiums for Mr. Beaumont and his dependents are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2014."
+Company contributions for each NEO during fiscal 2015 under our executive medical insurance plan or the Ben Sherman Group private medical insurance plan (for the period during which we owned the Ben Sherman Group), as applicable, and the payment of premiums for Mr. Beaumont and his dependents are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2015."